drkms/ansible/README.md

 # Ansible

-The current project is not astonishing.
-I'm new in Docker, and I wanted to share this files.
+Ansible is a really nice Configuration Tool.
+It can help you in many different way.
+But when I got to work on playbooks, or when I just want to test something, I usually dont want to launch my playbook 'for real'.
+The purpose of this project is to provide a Docker Environment to write and work around playbook in a SandBox.

 ## Requirement

-You must have Docker Engine installed, and you must have launched the Daemon.
+You must have Docker Engine installed and running.

 For more information on how to install Docker, please refer to the [official documentation](https://docs.docker.com/engine/installation/)

 You must also have [docker-compose](https://docs.docker.com/compose/install/)

+For more information about Ansible, plese refer to the [official documentation](http://docs.ansible.com/ansible/index.html)

+## Features

+- Debian Container with Ansible 2.3.0
+- Debian Container with a blank environment and a running OpenSSH server on it

 ## Installation